mamazinho/celero-challenge/README.md

 `mysql celero < challenge/utils/athlete_events.sql` after migrate.
 I am accepting suggestions of everyone, make this have a nice performance was the hardest part for me.

 ***Why Heroku?***
 * Heroku was the best cost benefit that I found, it offer in free plan 10.000 lines in tables on database and has easily intergration with github.
+It has a delay to make the CRUD operations, sometimes you need refresh the page, this is a problem between angularJs reactivity and Heroku to process this, in local it does not happen.

 ## Servers: